-In this tutorial, you’ll learn how to make coconut milk from scratch in 5 minutes with no additives.
+In this tutorial, you’ll learn how to make homemade coconut milk from scratch in 5 minutes with no additives.
 Perfect if you are intolerant to dairy, or just want to add a tropical coconut flavor to your favorite drinks and dishes!

 It’s so yummy, tropical, and exotic – not to mention good for you and SUPER easy to make.
-Coconut milk has a delicious, mild flavor and is full of nutrients.
+This homemade milk alternative has a delicious, mild flavor and is full of nutrients.

 If you’re trying to limit your dairy intake, homemade coconut milk is the perfect alternative.
-It’s delicious in smoothies, coffee, cocoa, tumeric tea, or as a replacement in any recipe that uses milk.
+It’s delicious in fruit smoothies, coffee, hot cocoa, turmeric tea, or as a replacement in any recipe that uses milk.
 Coconut milk is also frequently used in curries and Asian-inspired dishes and soups.

 Coconut Milk Benefits